Building a large database is one of the prerequisites for businesses and organizations to adapt to digital transformation.

 This language is quite popular in data systems thanks to its function of cleaning, retrieving, and organizing the information it stores.
 You can find them on websites, organizational packages, or apps.

-Database developers must also know various structural query languages such as PostgreSQL, Oracle, SQL Server, SQLite, and MySQL.
+SQL developers must also know various structural query languages such as PostgreSQL, Oracle, SQL Server, SQLite, and MySQL.

 These professionals have meticulous attention to detail and strong logical thinking.
 As a result, they will easily solve difficult information problems at work.